 Besides, sulfur is extremely reactive and has many applications.
 It is useful in the production of gunpowder, insecticides and prescription drugs etc.

 What is Sulfate?

-Sulfate is an Oxy-anion of Sulfur (An oxy-anion is Oxygen containing negative ion).
-Even if you are not familiar with this ion you must know Sulfuric acid.
+Sulfate is an oxy-anion of Sulfur (An oxy-anion is oxygen containing negative ion).
+Even if you are not familiar with this ion, you must be knowing Sulfuric acid.
 Sulfuric acid consists of two H+ ions and one sulfate ion.
 The empirical formula of this ion is SO42- .
 It is a polyatomic anion.
-In this ion, Sulfur atom is the central atom and four Oxygen atoms are covalently bound to this central atom.
+Therefore, in this ion, Sulfur atom is the central atom and four oxygen atoms are covalently bound to this central atom.

-Two Oxygen atoms bind through double bonds and the other two are single bound.
-The single bound Oxygen atoms originally contain a Hydrogen atom in each of them.
+Furthermore, the two oxygen atoms bind via double bonds and the other two are single bound.
+Therefore, the single bound oxygen atoms originally contain a Hydrogen atom in each of them.
 When this ion forms, it releases H+ and carry negative charges.
-The geometry of the ion is tetrahedral where Oxygen atoms are in the four corners of the tetrahedron.
+Accordingly, the geometry of the ion is tetrahedral where oxygen atoms are in the four corners of the tetrahedron.

 What is Sulfite?

 Sulfite is another oxy-anion of sulfur.
 The empirical formula of this ion is SO32-.
 It also contains two negative charges similar to sulfate ion.
 Therefore, the difference between sulfate and sulfite lies in the number of atoms present in the ion.
 Here, this ion has three oxygen atoms doubly bonded to the central Sulfur atom.
 When the H+ ions are present, the sulfite becomes sulfurous acid.